firefly-iii/firefly-iii/readme.md

 ### Support the development of Firefly III

-If you like Firefly III and if it helps you save lots of money, why not send me a dime for every dollar saved!
+If you like Firefly III and if it helps you save lots of money, why not send me a dime for every dollar saved! :tada:

 OK that was a joke.
 You can donate using [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=44UKUT455HUFA) or [Patreon](https://www.patreon.com/jc5).

-I am very proud to be a part of the **[GitHub Sponsors Program](https://github.com/sponsors/JC5)**.
+I'm also very proud to be a part of the **[GitHub Sponsors Program](https://github.com/sponsors/JC5)**.
 Use their program if you can; they'll double your donation!

 Thank you for considering donating to Firefly III!